 “Give it a few weeks, and if you’re still experiencing these symptoms, come back in.”
 How many times have I heard this advice from my doctor?
 I often wait out those few weeks on my own before going in, but there are some symptoms that require immediate attention, especially in this era of Covid-19.

 Symptoms like severe pain, a bloody stool, or unrelenting diarrhea need to be diagnosed quickly.
 It’s best to call in and let the triage nurse help you decide whether to wait out your symptoms or not.
+You can also schedule a one-on-one virtual appointment to check in with your doctor.

 The Internet is a tempting tool, especially in the arena of health.
 It’s interesting to look up symptoms on the Mayo Clinic or WebMD site, and if they’re minor problems, that’s probably OK.